SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 ## Pages and navigation
-This is the high level view to your site.
-Here you have to draw a freeform diagram showing the pages and navigation within your site.
-Its main function is to ease design discussions within the group, and to communicate your design to the reader.

-First name the web pages of your initial design of the web site site with descriptive names, and draw them as nodes.
-Then draw the navigation paths between them where needed.
-Title the navigation paths using the action and the type of user doing the navigation, so it is obvious to reader what the transition between actually means (for example transition from a page showing events to a page page for modifying a single event could be named “User who created the event starts modifying it”.
-See image 1 for an example.
-The data and interaction on the web pages is described more closely in the “Needed Django views and templates” subsection.

-Get enough detail in this diagram to cover what your group considers are the most important navigation paths in your website.
-But the diagram should not be an exhaustive documentation of your system, so you should leave what you see as secondary out of it.

 ![Page Navigation](docs/PageNavigation.png)

 ## Technological considerations
-Here groups handle the technical aspects of their Django implementation.
-If done correctly, these texts can work as a basis for commenting your code, too.

 ### Django apps in your Django project
-If you plan the implement the one star +2 feature “Use separate Django apps for different parts of your project”, you should design the basic division of functionality apps early on.

 ![System Components](docs/SystemComponent.png)

 ### Needed Django models and their attributes
-A good start for figuring the needed models is a close reading of “Description of the web app data and related functions”.

-For each model you should state at least:
-- Name of the model
-- Attributes and their Django types
-- A description of the models purpose on your system
-- Connections to other models
   ![Models](docs/Models.png)

 User: